 Queen Elizabeth national park can be accessed en route to Bwindi impenetrable national park on the Kampala- Mbarara Bushenyi highway.

 These can also be viewed in the jungles of Bwindi, Mgahinga, Nyungwe, and volcanoes in Uganda and Rwanda.
 They live in groups ranging from10 to 30 and mainly feed on leaves and wild fruits.
 They are called golden monkeys because they have a golden patch on their skin.
-Tourists on gorilla’s safaris in any of the forests have high chances of viewing these primates however those who strictly want to only trek them are free to do so.
+Tourists on gorilla safaris in any of the forests have high chances of viewing these primates however those who strictly want to go for golden monkey trekking are free to do so.

 In the rain forests of Bwindi impenetrable national park and Kibale forest national park is one of the largest mammal specie with the largest brains-the forest elephants.
 They spend most of their time feeding and can eat up to 270 kilograms a day.
 A well-grown forest elephant weighs about 12,000 kilograms with a life span between 55-70 years.